 A little more about Rebecca –

-A quiet and consummate creator of beautiful things, Rebecca crafts in her studio in the jungle in Tulum, Mexico.
+A consummate creator of beautiful things, Rebecca crafts in her studio in the jungle in Tulum, Mexico.
 Her mother tongue is English, Spanish her second language.
 With a deep appreciation for Mexican culture, its peoples and natural heritage fibres, Rebecca visits the co-operative she sources fabric from, observing their transparent and ethical production of local rain-fed, hand-spun, hand-woven organic cotton first hand.

-In her artistic practice Rebecca also consciously sources deadstock(2) and up-cycled natural silk and family-mill produced linen fabrics, applying her textile designs using batik with plant dyes or embellishing with natural and metal yarns.
+In her artistic practice Rebecca also consciously sources deadstock(2) and up-cycled natural silk and family-mill produced linen fabrics, applying her textile designs using batik with plant dyes or embellishing with natural fabrics and metal yarns.
 Depictions of the human body, intimacy, mythology and connection to the land are spoken through her work.
 Each textile and sculpture is crafted by hand, each is a unique creative expression.

 Rebecca Bewick graduated with a Bachelor of First-class Honours in Textile Design from Massey University.
 She has studied ceramic building and firing techniques and has exhibited both solo and collaboratively alongside internationally acclaimed textile designers in galleries in New Zealand and Mexico.
 Rebecca comes from a background in social justice, working with a New Zealand Fair Trade Social Enterprise, Trade Aid, advocating for sustainable livelihoods for artisans in Asia, Latin America and Africa and for the preservation of traditional artistry.

 True THANK YOU’S to all of the wonderful and kind, creative people I have had the honour to work and collaborate with, for your support is enabling me to build this dream of mine.
 You bring joy and colour to my life and so many lessons that I am grateful for, muchísimas gracias!! – Rebecca